aazaff/quantitativeFossils.R/README.md

 ##### downloadPBDB( )
 ````
-# Download data from PBDB by taxonomic group and geologic interval
+# Download data from PBDB by taxonomic group and geologic interval.

 # Parameter Taxa must be a vector of one or more taxon names (as a character string), no default.
 # Parameter StartInterval must be a single interval name accepted by the PBDB, default is "Pliocene"
 # Parameter StopInterval must be a single interval name accepted by the PBDB, default is "Pleistocene"